googlefonts/how-to-hint-variable-fonts/README.md

 The bottom round has been controled by hinting, but points 4 and 7, now need further instruction as to how to find their correct position in the hinted outline.

 Using the same technique as in the B, drag the interpolation tool from the bottom of the lower round on the Q, from point 10 to point 27.
-Click anywhere on the interpolaton line, and drag to the point you want to interpolate, point 4, and release.
+Click anywhere on the interpolation line, and drag to the point you want to interpolate, point 4, and release.

 _**Note:** In this case point 4 is the most obvious point to interpolate, but on closer inspection, point 7 also needs fine control and should be included in the interpolation._